httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.

-User agents MAY ignore Set-Cookie headers based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).
+User agents MAY ignore Set-Cookie header fieldss based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).

 ## Examples

-Using the Set-Cookie header, a server can send the user agent a short string in an HTTP response that the user agent will return in future HTTP requests that are within the scope of the cookie.
+Using the Set-Cookie header field, a server can send the user agent a short string in an HTTP response that the user agent will return in future HTTP requests that are within the scope of the cookie.
 For example, the server can send the user agent a "session identifier" named SID with the value 31d4d96e407aad42.
 The